"Our work must be grounded in data and evidence, and the public should have access to that information.” —SA Foxx

 A core component of the SAO's commitment to data transparency under State's Attorney Foxx is the regular release of case-level datasets containing anonymized information about every felony case processed by the SAO (dating back to roughly 2010).
 Divided into four categories by stages of interaction with the SAO — Intake, Initiation, Sentencing, and Disposition — these datasets, containing tens of millions of data points and representing hundreds of thousands of distinct cases, provide an unobstructed view of the SAO's work on behalf of the taxpayers of Cook County.

 In addition to the unmatched transparency of regular releases of detailed case-level data, the State's Attorney Foxx and the SAO Data Team seek to make that information accessible and understandable for the community as a whole, without needing advanced technical expertise.
-Annual Data Reports offer broad descriptions and summaries of the information contained in the casel-level datasets.
+The felony cases dashboard offers broad descriptions and summaries of the information contained in the casel-level datasets.

 For community members who want to learn how to analyze and interpret the case-level datasets themselves — and even produce original research — the SAO has launched "Hacking 4 Justice," a series of free, inclusive, public training workshops led by the SAO Data Team and volunteer experts.
 The first workshop took place on September 22-23, 2018; sign up here to learn about future events.